delphi-hub/delphi-crawler/README.md

 ## Requirements

-When using OpenJDK you have additionally install `openjfx` as one of our dependencies currently requires JavaFX to be present.
+When using OpenJDK you have to additionally install `openjfx` as one of our dependencies currently requires JavaFX to be present.
-For many Linux distributions the two packages are `libopenjfx-java` and `openjfx`.
+For many Linux distributions the two packages necessary are `libopenjfx-java` and `openjfx`.
-For Alpine there are custom packages available [here](https://github.com/sgerrand/alpine-pkg-java-openjfx) and a prepared docker image [here](https://hub.docker.com/r/delphihub/jre-alpine-openjfx/).
+For Alpine there are custom packages available [here](https://github.com/sgerrand/alpine-pkg-java-openjfx) and a prepared docker image available [here](https://hub.docker.com/r/delphihub/jre-alpine-openjfx/).

 ## Community